byuccl/dac_sdc_2022/_documentation/platform_device_tree.md

 ### Device Tree Source Code

-The full device tree that is loaded when by Linux early in the boot process is provided in [pynq.dts](https://github.com/byu-cpe/ecen427_student/tree/master/device_tree/pynq.dts).
+The full device tree that is loaded by Linux early in the boot process is provided in [pynq.dts](https://github.com/byu-cpe/ecen427_student/tree/master/device_tree/pynq.dts).
 We will not be modifying this, as it requires rebuilding the entire boot image, and modifying the bootloader files on the SD card.
 Rather, we will use a *device tree overlay*, which allows us to make runtime additions to the base device tree.
 This overlay is provided in [ecen427.dtsi](https://github.com/byu-cpe/ecen427_student/tree/master/device_tree/ecen427.dtsi).

 If you look in this file you will see an entry for the LEDs: